(CORBIS/Corbis via Getty Images)

 Initially, Benito Mussolini resisted joining Adolf Hitler’s quest to conquer Europe, keeping Italy isolated from the war.
-However, the mounting political pressure kept mounting on Mussolini to make a decision about a side.
-Did he take the risk of staying neutral and becoming a target for an invasion of Nazi Germany or does he join his powers with Hitler?
+However, the mounting political pressure kept pushing on Mussolini to make a decision.
+Did he take the risk of staying neutral and becoming a target for an invasion of Nazi Germany or should he join his powers with Hitler?
 A British Field General even compared Mussolini to a kid hesitating to jump off a diving board.

 “I think he must do something.
 If he cannot make a graceful dive, he will at least have to jump in somehow; he can hardly put on his dressing-gown and walk down the stairs again.”